top of page

 Tips: Schedule a nighttime alarm to let you know that it’s time to wind down, just as you would to wake up.

 Doing these 5 simple things every day, and celebrating even your smallest accomplishments, will help build the confidence needed to create lasting habits.
 Once you recognize your own ability to create and manage effective change, you’ll be on the road to adding and developing the tools to eliminate those old, destructive patterns.
-Most importantly, don’t beat yourself up if you run out of time, or slip up.
+Most importantly, don’t beat yourself up if you run out of time or slip up.
 Tomorrow is another day: just hit the reset button.
-However, remember this point: Failing to execute a daily habit one, reduces the immediate effectiveness of retaining that habit by 5%.
+However, remember this point: Failing to execute a daily habit once reduces the immediate effectiveness of retaining that habit by 5%.
 A two-day lapse is a 55% decline.
 Missing more than two days, and you can kiss that new habit goodbye.
 It can take an average of 66 days for a new behavior to become entrenched, so patience and consistency are key.

 You've got this!

-If you have any questions, would like to arrange for a no cost consultation, would like to learn more about building better habits, or have some specific goals in mind, email me at jenny@jennymakeithappen.com.
+If you have any questions, would like to arrange for a no-cost consultation, would like to learn more about building better habits, or have some specific goals in mind, email me at jenny@jennymakeithappen.com.

 Comments